ioana-amariei/K-Syntax-Highlighter-for-Intellij-IDEA/README.md

 # K Syntax Highlighter for Intellij IDEA

 ### Description
-This plugin for Intellij-IDEA represents a tool for the [K](http://www.kframework.org/index.php/Main_Page) language and it provides the following feature available after installation:
-- syntax highlighting
-- support for autocompletion
-- recognition of files with k extension
+The **K Syntax Highligher for IntelliJ IDEA** is a plugin that provides syntax highlighting capabilities, autocompletion support, and recognition of files for the [K Semantic Framework](http://www.kframework.org/index.php/Main_Page) when working with IntelliJ IDEA.

 ### Install
 1. download [**k-syntax-highlighter.jar**](https://github.com/ioanabirsan/K-Syntax-Highlighter-for-Intellij-IDEA/blob/master/MyPlugin/k-syntax-highlighter.jar)